rough-stuff/wired-elements/packages/wired-mat-icon/CONTRIBUTING.md

-# FAQ for maintaining wired-icon
+# FAQ for maintaining wired-mat-icon
 ## How to generate the iconset-full.ts ?
 Go to the generate folder and run:
 `npm run generate`